Assimilation and contrast effects: Factors

 Assimilation effects are more likely when the context stimulus and the target stimulus have characteristics that are quite close to each other.
 It is the power of narratives in fueling a certain belief.
 In priming experiments published in 1983, Herr, Sherman and Fazio found assimilation effects when subjects were primed with moderate context stimuli.
 Depending on how the individual categorizes information, contrast effects can occur as well.
 The more specific or extreme the context stimuli were in comparison to the target stimulus, the more likely contrast effects were to occur.
+For instance, if someone hears a weather forecast predicting a mildly warm 24°C day, they might perceive a 22°C day as pleasantly warm too (assimilation), but if the forecast was an extreme 35°C, the same 22°C might feel noticeably cooler by comparison (contrast).

 The term assimilation effect appears in the field of social comparison theory as well.
 Complementary to the stated definition, it describes the effect of a felt psychological closeness of social surroundings that influence the current self-representation and self-knowledge.